awahcodes/awahcodes/README.md

 A very result-driven Data Analyst with experience in operations and commercial analyst roles.
 My industry knowledge are in Logistics, Energy, Telecommunications and Health.
 I use analytic tools to obtain Data-driven insights to optimize business processes & unlock growth opportunities.

+When I am not coding 😃, I am most likely at an aquarium admiring the aquatic world 🤟

 ## Proficiency:

 - **Language**: SQL, Python, JavaScript